ccantore/website/content/authors/admin/_index.md

 I am a Research Advisor at the Research Hub of the [Bank of England](https://www.bankofengland.co.uk/research/researchers/cristiano-cantore) and a Reader in Economics at the [University of Surrey](https://www.surrey.ac.uk/people/cristiano-cantore).
 I am also a member of the [Centre for Macroeconomics](http://www.centreformacroeconomics.ac.uk/Home.aspx), the [Euro Area Business Cycle Network](https://eabcn.org) and the [Central Bank Research Association](https://eabcn.org).

 **What's new?**
-- <span style="color:red">[8th December 2021]</span> Presenting *A tail of labor supply and a tale of monetary policy* at the [Workshop on Empirical Monetary Economics](https://drive.google.com/file/d/17_Q0zTMttAXchfL00YHGC-0VolwW--00/view) OFCE, SciencePo and CEPR.
-- <span style="color:red">[15th December 2021]</span> Presenting *A tail of labor supply and a tale of monetary policy* at the [European Winter Meeting of the Econometric Society](https://www.ub.edu/school-economics/ewmes).
 - <span style="color:red">[24th-25th February 2022]</span> [First Annual BEAR Conference: The Monetary Toolkit](https://www.bankofengland.co.uk/events/2022/february/first-annual-bear-conference).